-One afternoon, as all the children went over to the sports fields, Jojo stood and watched, and wished he had the courage to join them.
+One afternoon, as all the children went over to the sports fields, Jojo stood and watched, and wished he had the courage to join read. • If you don't understand a section, read it again slowly.
+Read it aloud.

+them.
 But he didn't.
 So he walked home alone.
 He took his usual route, which was over the bridge, past the sports shop, past the Wimpy and then across the field.
 Jojo had just crossed the bridge when he was stopped by a group of bullies.